DePaul University Scholarships 2025–2026 | Merit, Competitive & Honors Aid

 Reciprocity or Regional Discounts?

-DePaul is a private university, so it charges the same tuition for all U.S. students.
-There are no WUE, NEBHE, or reciprocity discounts.
-Families should instead focus on DePaul’s merit and donor-funded scholarships.
+DePaul is a private university and charges the same tuition for all U.S. students.
+It does not participate in WUE, NEBHE, or other regional reciprocity programs.
+Families should instead focus on DePaul’s institutional scholarships and Illinois state grants such as the MAP Grant.

 Cost & Aid FAQs